heavysixer/d4/README.md

 ## D4

-D4 is a friendly DSL charting library for D3.
+D4 is a friendly DSL charting DSL for D3.
 The goal of D4 is to allow developers to quickly build data-driven charts with little knowledge of the internals of D3.

 ### Quick Start